ojaswiatg/priorly-api/notes.md

 1. About
 2. Disclaimer - This app has been tested at personal capacity, with a busy schedule.
 If you encounter any bugs or find some feature not working as expected, raise an issue.
 3. Landing page link
-4. Features
+4. Features - App features
+5. Developer notes
+    1. How you built it
+    2. Skills used
+    3. Challenges faced
-5. Deployed app link
+6. Deployed app link
-6. Documentataion link
+7. Documentataion link
-7. How to start the project
+8. How to start the project
     1. Env variables required
     2. Exlcuding dockerfile from git
     3. Starting project
-8. Building and deployment instructions
+9. Building and deployment instructions
     1. Building instructions
     2. Deployment instructions